emerald-dao/1-non-fungible-token/README.md

 ---

-# Checkpoint 3: ✏️ Minting the NFT’s
+# Checkpoint 3: ✏️ Getting the NFT’s

 > ✏️ Now it’s time for what we’ve all been waiting for: MINTING NFT’s (unfortunately just on testnet) Click on the Get NFT’s button: